Get Involved in the Program

 Funding Opportunities for Potential Credit Developers

 More than $750,000 in Seed Funds Now Available through the Sagebrush Ecosystem Program for Prospective Credit Projects

 Fill out and submit a letter of interest by November 1st of 2019 to apply for funds.
 More information on the 2019 NV CCS Credit Project Solicitation can be found here.

 CCS Verification Training

-Held in March of 2018 by the SETT, CCS Verification was again an opportunity for experienced Environmental Consultants to become or remain certified as Verifiers to lead habitat assessments or the desktop GIS component of the HQT for CCS debit and credit projects.
-Additional trainings are not currently planned, although CCS Verification Training is likely to be held in Winter/Spring of 2019.
+The CCS provides the opportunity for experienced Environmental Consultants to become or remain certified as Verifiers to lead habitat assessments or the desktop GIS component of the HQT for CCS debit and credit projects.
+Verifier training for 2019 will be the last week of March.
+If interested in attending, please contact Kathleen Petter of the SETT.
 If interested in learning more details of the Verification process, the User's Guide best explains it in detail, whereas the CCS Manual contains the policies and management of the CCS in further detail.
 These documents are found here under Manuals & Guides and the HQT can be found here under Tools, List of Certified Verifiers, & Project Checklist.